arc-bphc/arc-iot/arc-iot.md

 #### Scoring System

 * Type-1 Bomb Defusal: 20 points
-* Type-2 Bomb Defusal: 50 points for defusing the bomb, 10 points for defusing each of the pre-requisite bombs
+* Type-2 Bomb Defusal: 10 points
-* Type-3 Bomb Defusal: 10 points
+* Type-3 Bomb Defusal: 50 points for defusing the bomb, 10 points for defusing each of the pre-requisite bombs.
+Points are also awarded for defusing the pre-requisite bombs.
 * Quarantining a bomb (any type): 50 points

 #### Penalty